 What is trojanized Tor browser?

-Tor is the name of a legitimate web browser which allows users to browse the web with as much privacy as possible.
-However, there is a trojanized version of it that is designed by cyber criminals and used to steal cryptocurrency.
-This malicious version is based on an official Tor browser 7.5, which means it is very similar to the original one.
-Cyber criminals spread it using two unofficial download pages: torpoect[.]org and tor-browser[.]org.
-People who install Tor that is downloaded from these pages actually install a trojanized version.
-We strongly recommend not to use this version and uninstall it immediately.
+Tor is the name of a legitimate web browser, which allows users to browse the web with as much privacy as possible, however, there is a trojanized version that is designed by cyber criminals and used to steal cryptocurrency.
+This malicious version is based on, and very similar to, an official Tor browser version (7.5).

 How did trojanized Tor browser infiltrate my computer?

-Another download page (tor-browser[.]org) of trojanized Tor browser:
+Another download page (tor-browser[.]org) of a trojanized Tor browser:

 Installer of the trojanized Tor browser: